-Morales & Sparks, P.L.L.C., has provided this type of assistance to many residents of Georgetown, San Marcos and surrounding areas.
+Morales & Sparks, P.L.L.C., has provided this type of assistance to many residents of Georgetown, San Antonio and surrounding areas.
 Our firm has extensive knowledge of vehicular laws and regulations.
 While you certainly never intended for the worst to happen in your accident, you must move forward and deal with the charges you face.
 We can come up with a strategy to help.

 What Constitutes Vehicular Homicide in Texas?

 First, you may be wondering what vehicular homicide is.
 It’s a crime in which anyone besides the driver of the car is killed by the driver, because they acted in a negligent or reckless manner.
 Vehicular homicide is a second-degree felony in Texas.
 The prosecution can also charge you with vehicular homicide through one of these statutes if they believe you are at fault for a person’s death:

 - Intoxication manslaughter: This may occur when the driver is intoxicated and kills someone else.